 Sunnyside Corporation Pure Raw Linseed Oil

 This food-grade linseed oil penetrates deeply and protects wood, giving wood furniture and antiques a high-quality finish.
-Raw Linseed Oil can also protect unfinished wood furniture and metal items against corrosion.
+Raw Linseed Oil can protect unfinished wood furniture and metal items against corrosion.
 Raw Linseed Oil is made entirely of linseed.
-A slow-drying natural oil that can be used alone or blended with oil-based paints and other coatings to boost water repellency and weather resistance.
+A slow-drying natural oil can be used alone or blended with oil-based paints and other coatings to boost water repellency and weather resistance.
 It takes 2 to 4 days for the paint to dry.

 PLAZA Linseed Oil Pure